corefixhq/docs/docs/web-cicd-integration.md

-# DeepTraq Web Scanner — CI/CD Integration
+# CoreFix Web Scanner — CI/CD Integration

 Add DAST (Dynamic Application Security Testing) to your pipeline with a single step.
 The scanner targets a live, deployed URL — so the step runs after your app is deployed, not during the build.